fumitoh/modelx/doc/source/releases/relnotes_v0_8_0.rst

-This release introduces new methods to copy Spaces and Cells, functions and methods to save models to zip files, and an output input values to a log file.
+This release introduces new methods to copy Spaces and Cells, functions and methods to save models to zip files, and a feature to output input values to a log file.

 Enhancements
 ============